 Painkillers are powerful pain-relieving drugs that can come in lots of forms.
 These include illegal painkillers such as heroin, and prescription painkillers such as fentanyl and codeine.
-People often start taking illegal painkillers as a result of curiosity, peer pressure or as unhealthy coping mechanisms, whereas prescription painkillers are usually prescribed by a medical professional to provide pain relief after an injury or an operation.
+People often start taking illegal painkillers as a result of curiosity, peer pressure or as unhealthy coping mechanisms, whereas prescription painkillers, like Co-codamol, are usually prescribed by a medical professional to provide pain relief after an injury or an operation.
 However, it’s still possible for people to acquire prescription drugs illegally.

 Whether you’re taking illegal or legal painkillers, these drugs can be very addictive and can lead to dependency.
 In this blog, we explore why painkillers are so addictive, outline the symptoms of painkiller addiction to look out for, and provide tips on how you can beat your addiction to painkillers.